XLuyu/NIPT_NCV/README.md

                       [-s TEST] [-o OUTPUT]
                       mode

 A Python implementation of NCV for NIPT.
-Output in tsv format.

 positional arguments:
   mode                  <train/test> In train mode, -m and -f are required.
 In